imfelix/imfelix.github.io/source/projects/2016-11-27-making-of-my-portfolio.html.markdown

 In the end, the reading experience on my portfolio look and feels like any Medium story.
 It is my intention to do so.
 I have taken a lot of inspiration from the amazing publishing platform.
 I wouldn’t even deny inspecting their styles from time to time.
 The reason that I did it so similar to Medium is because I wanted my users to read comfortably.
 And, reading stories on Medium has been the best reading experience for me so far.

-*For the designers who worked on styling Medium stories.
-Thank you for doing such a remarkable job.*

 <p class="mt12">
   <img src="/assets/images/projects/portfolio/reading-experience-demo.png" alt="felixlee.io Reading Experience Demo">
 </p>